chromeos/chromeos.dev/site/en/education/chrome-app-in-pwa.md

 Extensions and web apps cannot arbitrarily communicate with each other.
 The extension will only attempt to listen to messages from domains listed in the `externally_connectable` section of its manifest.
 Similarly, a web app must know the static id of the extension it wishes to communicate with.

 !!!

-# What extension APIs are supported in kiosk mode?

-[This page](https://developer.chrome.com/docs/extensions/reference/) lists all the extensions and APIs that are supported in kiosk mode.

-Chrome Extensions APIs are documented [here](https://developer.chrome.com/docs/extensions/reference/), and will call out if they are only available in kiosk mode.
-Popular examples are in the [chrome.runtime](https://developer.chrome.com/docs/extensions/reference/runtime/) API discussed above and [chrome.system.display](https://developer.chrome.com/docs/extensions/reference/system_display/).